Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RP2040/XIAO-RP2040-with-NuttX-RTOS.md

 nsh> hello
 Hello, World!!
 ```
+Congratulations, your first interation with NuttX was completed.

 ### GPIO Driver

 The General Purpose Input/Output (GPIO) is a microcontroller's most fundamental part, allowing it to connect to the external world.
 This way we will use the NSH to access and configure those pins as we wish.
-But first, let's clear clear the previous configuration.
+But first, let's clear the previous configuration.

 ```
 $ cd ~/nuttxspace/nuttx